This post may contain affiliate links. Please read our disclosure policy.

 If you’ve ever eaten at any kind of Mediterranean restaurant, you’ve most likely had tabouli salad before.
 It seems like every time I order this recipe, it varies quite a bit from place to place.

-The dressing is so light that there's just enough to hold it together and add the right amount of flavor without overpowering the salad.
-I started off eating one small bowl and quickly loaded up with seconds and thirds.
-And guess what?
-I had no guilt whatsoever.
+- Delicious Tabouli salad dressing – The dressing is so light that there’s just enough to hold it together and add the right amount of flavor without overpowering the salad.

 Much like with any salad, you can vary the quantity and type of ingredients you use, but this is what I chose: